MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 - FRP150
 - MET150
 ms.assetid: aa93f89b-ffce-4edb-aa89-22b16d6915a7
-description: "Learn how to change the URL of a SharePoint site."
+description: Learn how to change the URL of a SharePoint site, including Office 365 group-connected team sites, communication sites, and classic team sites.
 ---

 # Change a site address